Data Strategy

 Peter Depypere, Data Strategist

-What's a Data Strategy?
+What's a Data Strategy

 • It's Visionary.
-It looks beyond what is possible today and it defines the ultimate goal how your organization wants to work with data in the future.
+It looks beyond what is possible today and it defines the ultimate goal of how your organization wants to work with data in the future.

-• It's Actionable because it defines what you'll do, how you'll do it and when you'll do it.
+• It's Actionable because it defines what you'll do, how you'll do it, and when you'll do it.

 At element61 we help define use-cases in our custom use-case template.
-This template defines every data use-case on various dimensions including organizational impact, data availability, technical complexity and financial potential
+This template defines every data use case on various dimensions including organizational impact, data availability, technical complexity, and financial potential

-What does a Data Strategist do?
+What does a Data Strategist do

-A Data Strategist acts as a catalyst to brainstorm on data use-cases yet also make ideas concrete
+A Data Strategist acts as a catalyst to brainstorm on data use cases yet also make ideas concrete

 • He/she has experience and has accumulated business maturity to guide you through your strategic reflections.

-• He/she has functional expertise in a domain being marketing, sales, finance or supply chain
+• He/she has functional expertise in a domain being marketing, sales, finance, or supply chain

-How can we help your Data Strategy and what is our approach?
+How can we help your Data Strategy and what is our approach

 Our data strategists help organizations build and grow a data-driven business.
 We give your overall business strategy a concrete data strategy and help guide in turning data into value.